dtoearth-prog/canvas-boards/README.md

 > **For judges:** the WebMCP tools require the ChatGPT desktop app's built-in browser
 > (model GPT-5.6 Sol or Terra — Luna has WebMCP disabled), or Chrome 149+ with
 > `chrome://flags/#enable-webmcp-testing` enabled.
 The site works normally in any
 > browser; the agent tools only appear in those.
+No credentials required — you get
+> your own private workspace automatically.
+Signing in with ChatGPT is optional.

 ## What it is